uppertoe/pi-setup/readme.md

 ### Get a static IP from your ISP
 If this is not possible, consider using [Duck DNS](https://www.duckdns.org/)

-### Create A records pointing to the IP
+### Create an A record pointing to the IP
-One record for each service; these can be proxied by Cloudflare
-- pihole
-- homeassistant
-- calibre
-- static_site

-Wireguard should not be proxied by Cloudflare
-- wg
+Simply send the wildcard apex domain * to the static IP; the reverse proxy will handle the subdomains.

 ### Forward ports on your router
 | Service | External Port | Internal IP | Internal Port | Protocol |